gajeam/pure-sdk-unity/README.md

 The SDK has been tested and verified in the following verions of Unity 3D:
 - 2019.3.0b1
 - 2019.2.2f1 - Supported
-- 2018.4.8f1 (LTS) - Examples use the new UI package "Unity UI", which is incompatible with this version of Unity.
+- 2018.4.8f1 (LTS) - SDK works, but examples use the new UI package "Unity UI" from 2019 version of Unity, which is incompatible with this version of Unity.

 # SDK download